 - Encourages you to do well in school or at work.

 - Doesn’t threaten you or make you feel scared.

 - Understands the importance of healthy relationships.

-Remember that a relationship consists of two people.
-Both you and your partner should have equal say and should never be afraid to express how you feel.
-It’s not just about speaking up for yourself — you should also listen and seriously consider what your partner says.
+Remember, that a relationship consists of two (or more!) people.
+You and your partner should have equal say and should never be afraid to express how you feel.
+It’s not just about speaking up for yourself — you should also listen to and seriously consider what your partner says.

 Every relationship has arguments and disagreements sometimes — this is normal.
 How you choose to deal with your disagreements is what really counts.
 Both people should work to communicate effectively.